Unlock Civics Policy Platform

 Establishes that after serving 20 years, a person is eligible to have their case heard in front of the Parole Review Board.

-Expands the state minimum wage to include people serving a sentence at the Illinois Department of Corrections.
+Expands the state minimum wage to include people serving a sentence at the Illinois Department of Corrections and increases the state pay for all people incarcerated in Illinois prisons.

-Ensures Judges receive quarterly training on racial bias, child abuse, and the impact of trauma on youth brain development.
+Ensures Judges receive quarterly training on racial bias, child abuse, trans and gender nonconforming identities, and the impact of trauma on youth brain development.

 This bill provides that no person who is qualified and able to serve as a juror may be excluded from jury service on the basis of a previous criminal record.